 Wet Macular Degeneration (Neovascular)

 In a small percentage of cases, dry AMD can progress to wet AMD.
-Only about 10 percent of AMD cases are categorized as wet.
+Only about 10-20 percent of AMD cases are categorized as wet.
 However, this type of macular degeneration causes blindness in 90 percent of diagnoses.

-Wet AMD involves the growth of abnormal blood vessels behind the macula, coinciding with the death of photoreceptor cells and retinal pigment epithelial cells (RPE).
+Wet AMD involves the growth of new, abnormal blood vessels behind the macula, coinciding with the death of photoreceptor cells and retinal pigment epithelial cells (RPE).
 The newly formed blood vessels are weak and may leak blood and fluid into the back of the eye.
 These fluids cause damage to the macula, quickly destroying the visual field.

 What Are The Stages Of AMD?